-Seline Trevisanut is a Marie Curie Fellow and Assistant Professor at the Netherlands Institute for the Law of the Sea (NILOS), mainly working on her research project “The International Law of Offshore Construction: Cutting Through Fragmented Regimes Towards Better Governance”.
+Seline Trevisanut is a Marie Curie Fellow and Assistant Professor in international law.
+She mainly works on her research project “The International Law of Offshore Construction: Cutting Through Fragmented Regimes Towards Better Governance”.
 The project carves out the international legal framework that regulates the life of offshore installations in order to provide useful legal tools to both private investors and policy makers.

 Research interests: public international law, law of the sea, environmental law, energy law, human rights law, investment law.